 The sharp rise in the number of young people questioning their gender, has led to many professionals feeling unskilled in this area.
-Gender is a contentious issue and a complex, but important, topic and finding balanced informed resources can prove difficult.
-Professionals can feel a pressure to ‘affirm’ early limiting the wider exploration of other conditions and issues.
-This workshop will provide psychotherapists, counsellors, guidance counsellors, teachers, GPs, nurses and other professionals, the evidence-based research and most up-to-date thinking and understanding of how best to support gender-related distress in young people.
+Gender is a contentious issue and a complex, but an important topic.
+Finding balanced, informed resources can prove difficult.
+Stella expertly navigated us through the evidence-based research and most up-to-date thinking and understanding of how best to support gender-related distress in young people.

-Covering queer theory, gender identity theory and the wider-ranging terminology related to trans issues, participants will come to a deeper understanding of many underlying concepts that can shape an individual's mindset.
-The importance for identity exploration, especially for young people, is also explored as well as the impact of co-existing conditions.
+The workshop coved queer theory, gender identity theory and the wider-ranging terminology related to trans issues, plus the importance for identity exploration, especially for young people.

-The concerns around social transition and medicalisation, online influences and activism and child safeguarding will be addressed.
-The workshop will highlight the need for careful exploration around decisions involving puberty blockers, binding and pronouns.
-We will explore issues with ‘conversion’ therapy claims and learn what ‘desistance’ and ‘detransition’ rates can teach us about gender questioning in the young population.
+Stella addressed the need for careful exploration around decisions involving puberty blockers, binding and pronouns.
+Also exploring issues with ‘conversion’ therapy claims and learning what ‘desistance’ and ‘detransition’ rates can teach us about gender questioning in the young population.

 In his usually uncompromising, engaging and entertaining way Clinical Psychologist David Coleman delved deep into the world of childhood bullying at four locations in the South and West of Ireland.
 Explaining what bullying is, how to spot if your son or daughter is being bullied (or is being a bully!) and then, most importantly, giving the tools and tips that you could use to help them avoid being bullied.